This was just ranked the easiest diet to follow

 The Mediterranean diet – an eating pattern marked by lean proteins, fresh fruits and vegetables and fatty fish for meals that are heart-healthy as well as filling – earned top billing for Easiest Diet to Follow in U.S. News' Best Diets ratings.
-It also ranked No. 2 in Best Diets Overall, right behind the DASH diet, which aims to prevent high blood pressure by touting fruits, veggies, whole grains, lean protein and low-fat dairy, while shunning calorie- and fat-laden sweets and red meat.
+It also took top billing in Best Diabetes Diets.
+And it ranked No. 2 in Best Diets Overall, right behind the DASH diet, which aims to prevent high blood pressure by touting fruits, veggies, whole grains, lean protein and low-fat dairy, while shunning calorie- and fat-laden sweets and red meat.

 But let's go backwards for a minute.
 The word "easiest" in relation to dieting is not something you come across every day.
 Dieting is one of the most difficult life changes to make.
 So what makes the Mediterranean diet so much easier to follow than any other?